Phoenix Drug Rehab Resources for Addiction Treatment

 In America, 4.9% of people used prescription pain relievers non-medically in 2010, whereas 6.1% of people in the Phoenix–Mesa–Glendale MSA illicitly used that type of medication.
 A startling 10% of the population of Arizona was diagnosed with a substance use disorder — 1% more than the country as a whole.

 Addiction sneaks up on people who think they’re immune to it.
 It devastates the life of those addicted as well as their family, friends, and loved ones.
 The good news is that anyone can seek drug and alcohol treatment by sourcing quality rehab services in the greater Phoenix area.

-During the PHP, you’ll attend sessions such as group therapy, cognitive behavioral therapy and eye movement desensitization and reprocessing for trauma.
+During the PHP, you’ll attend sessions such as group therapy, cognitive behavioral therapy, and eye movement desensitization and reprocessing for trauma.
 Exercise is also included since it’s an integral part of the recovery process because of the strong correlation between physical fitness and better mental health.

 It’s integral that you live in a healthy environment while you attend treatment.
-Staying in a sober living facility while you’re in a Phoenix-area drug rehab (just north in Prescott) keeps you away from triggers and helps to curb temptation.
+Staying in a facility while you’re in a Phoenix-area drug rehab (just north in Prescott) keeps you away from triggers and helps to curb temptation.
 It also gives you a structured routine to follow and learn to incorporate when you resume your daily life.